-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? \boxtimes c) Disturb any human remains, including those interred outside of dedicated cemeteries? \boxtimes
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? c) Disturb any human remains, including those interred outside of dedicated cemeteries? $\boxtimes$

-The following discussion is based in part on an Archaeological Resources Assessment Report (Appendix C) prepared for the project by Basin Research Associates (Basin, June 12, 2023).
-Inquiries regarding the report should be directed to the SCUSD.
+Part of the following discussion is based on an Archaeological Resources Assessment Report prepared for the project by Basin Research Associates (Basin, November 2024).
+The geographic boundary in which the archeological resources assessment was conducted is known as the study area.
+The study area for the project is the project site including a 0.25-mile radius surrounding the parcel.
+Inquiries regarding the archeological resource assessment should be directed to the SCUSD.